BIMSBbioinfo/deconvR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**deconvR** is a collection of functions surrounding the deconvolution of bulk sample(s) with the use of a reference atlas of signature profiles and a user-selected model.
-The users can use create/extend their reference atlas using `findSignatures` function or, they may choose to use the reference atlas provided within the package.
+The **deconvR** is an [R](http://en.wikipedia.org/wiki/R_%28programming_language%29) package for analyzing deconvolution of the bulk sample(s) using an atlas of reference signature profiles and a user-selected model.
+Users can create or expand their own reference atlases using the `findSignatures` function, or they can choose to use the reference atlas provided in the package.
+A more detailed explanation on to use deconvR can be found in `How to Use deconvR` section.

 ## Installation